Restaurant Pest Control in Lakeland, FL — FDACS Programs for Polk County Food Service

 DBPR-compliant pest control

 Florida DBPR inspections evaluate pest control compliance as part of food-service licensing.
 A current pest control service ticket, an active service contract, and clean pest evidence (no live insects, no rodent droppings) are all checked.
 A documented pest control program with weekly or bi-weekly service tickets is the standard.
 Polk County restaurants routed through this page operate programs that meet DBPR documentation requirements.
+For broader help see our Polk County pest control overview.

 Treatment chemistries used in Polk County restaurants